smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 These instructions are for Windows Apache Tomcat.
 Linux Tomcat will be very similar.
 It is assumed that the installer knows how to:

+* Can modify Windows file permissions
 * Set environment variables; check settings; setup up the executable and library search paths
 * Can install and de-install programs
 * Can start and stop system services
 * Is able to administer the installation machine.

+If you are running with power user privilege, as most laptops and Imperial staff PCs do, you already have far too much privilege and you may not need to modify file permissions much.

+For help on file permission see: [Windows file permissions](https://technet.microsoft.com/en-us/library/dd277411.aspx).
+As a general rule, it is much better to add yourself, probably with full control to a file or directory than to take ownership of a file or folder.
+Also, be careful about giving yourself full control over binary and configuration directories.
+Remember less privilege is always more secure!

 The RIF web application will install on a modern laptop.